By Cyndi Pyburn

 While not yet regarded as profitable, Tesla’s high market valuation means that Wall Street is betting that Elon Musk, Tesla’s founder, can revolutionize the industry with yet another innovative approach to making and selling electric cars.
 It’s part leadership and part innovation.
 Taking on complex industries, such as the automotive industry, has a high degree of difficulty and requires a unique set of leadership skills.
 But often, taking on something difficult can lead to innovative solutions.
 Let’s explore what it takes.

-New Approach to Sales: Tesla’s revolutionary, direct-to-consumer sales model, which allows customers to purchase directly from Tesla versus through third-party franchised dealerships, has overturned the way people today think about buying cars (just like Uber changed the way we think about taxis and Airbnb challenged the way we think about accommodations).
+New Approach to Sales: Tesla’s revolutionary, direct-to-consumer sales model, which allows customers to purchase directly from Tesla versus through third-party franchised dealerships, has disrupted the way people today think about buying cars (just like Uber disrupted the way we think about taxis and Airbnb disrupted the way we think about accommodations).

 Autonomous driving: Virtually all major car and tech companies are pursuing self-driving technology as the future of transportation but Tesla’s Autopilot System is the most advanced on the road today.
 Musk says “When true self-driving is approved by regulators, it will mean that you will be able to summon your Tesla from pretty much anywhere.”
 Think about it.
 Effectively, consumers will have their own personal chauffeur that allows them to work, sleep, and pretty much do anything they please while they commute somewhere.